rafamestre/m-arg_multimodal-argumentation-dataset/files_explanation.md

 This Jupyter Notebook reproduces some descriptive statistics of the dataset, including the figures shown in the paper, Krippendorff's aggreement, and others.

 This script has been tested with Jupyter Notebook using Python 3.8.5, although it should work with Python >=3.0 (but it hasn't been tested).
-The following Python modules need to be installed for the overall functioning of the script:
+The following Python modules of at least these versions need to be installed for the overall functioning of the script:

 | Module | Version |
 | --- | --- |